Killing of Avi Sasportas and Ilan Saadon: Ilan Saadon

 Corporal Ilan Saadoun was born and raised in the city of Ashkelon.
 Three months after his recruitment he was assigned to the Armored Corps Memorial Site and Museum at Latrun, where he performed various jobs.

 On May 3, 1989, Saadoun was given a leave of absence from the military.
 Saadoun and a friend of his made their way back home, hitchhiking from Latrun, and they arrived together at the Masmiya intersection.
 At 19:30 a white Subaru car with Israeli license plates stopped at a hitchhiking stop.
 Mahmoud Naser and Mohammad sat in the vehicle, disguised as Israeli Jewish ultra orthodox men, and invited the soldiers to join them on a ride towards Ashkelon.
 Only Saadoun got in the car, since the back seat was loaded with equipment and therefore only one additional passenger could fit in the car.

 The hijackers initially planned to drive Saadon to the Jabaliya refugee camp in Gaza.
-However, after seeing an IDF patrol on their way they changed their direction, and drove towards Palmachim.
+After seeing an IDF patrol on their way, they changed their direction, and drove towards Palmachim.
 During the ride the captors struggled with Saadoun, and shot him in the head.
 The attackers buried Saadon's body in the Palmachim scrap site.